Information to public bodies

-Only employees can contact the officer of a public body to make a disclosure about that public body.
+Only employees can contact the designated officer of a public body to make a disclosure about that public body.
 Any disclosure from a supplier, subcontractor, client, user or anyone else who is not part of the personnel must be referred to the Québec Ombudsman.

 Childcare centres, subsidized day care centres and home childcare coordinating offices do not have to have an officer or a procedure.
 Disclosures relating to them can be made to the Ministère de la Famille or the Québec Ombudsman.

 When a public body is involved in a disclosure, it is obliged to cooperate with the Québec Ombudsman in the context of an audit or investigation.
 Anyone who hinders or attempts to hinder the Québec Ombudsman, the Minister of Municipal Affairs or a designated officer in the exercise of the functions of office, refuses to provide any information or a document they are required to provide or refuses to make it available, or conceals or destroys any document relevant to an audit or investigation is guilty of an offence and is liable to a fine of $4,000 to $20,000.

 Procedure to facilitate the disclosure of wrongdoings

 The procedure must:

 - describe the process for making a disclosure;

 - provide for a written notice of receipt of the disclosed information to be sent to the whistleblower;

 - specify the deadlines for processing a disclosure;

 - provide for measures to keep the identity of the whistleblower or of the person who cooperates in an audit or investigation confidential;